IceHe/lib/java/cmd/javac.md

 _`--processor-path path` or `-processorpath path`_

 - Specifies where to find annotation processors.
-    - If this option isn’t used, then the class path is searched for processors.
+    - If this option isn't used, then the class path is searched for processors.

 **`-profile profile`**